How to get your kid to wear a mask

-Several weeks ago, when the Centers for Disease Controlled issued a recommendation that everyone over the age of two wear masks in public, my husband and I got a mask for my four-year-old daughter.
+Several weeks ago, when the Centers for Disease Control and Prevention issued a recommendation that everyone over the age of two wear masks in public, my husband and I got a mask for my four-year-old daughter.
 We bought a cotton one with a pink flowery pattern that abides by the guidelines that the American Academy of Pediatrics issued to “securely cover the nose and mouth and stretch from before the ear to the other side.”

 The problem is, she refuses to wear it.
 She complains that she can’t breathe, and she doesn’t like how the elastic bands tug at her ears.
 What’s a parent to do?

 We sat down with Dr. Julia Sammon, the director of the department of infection prevention and control at the Children’s Hospital of Philadelphia, about how to help children adjust to wearing masks.
-She points out that children’s hospitals have a lot of expertise is helping children handle experiences that are difficult and frightening, like using an IV drip or preparing to do an MRI.
+She points out that children’s hospitals have a lot of expertise in helping children handle experiences that are difficult and frightening, such as using an IV drip or preparing to do an MRI.
 In these cases, doctors and nurses spend a lot of time talking to children, familiarizing them with the procedure, and even using play to help them become more comfortable.
 “All of these strategies can be applied to helping them wear a mask as well,” she says.

 Before you jump into getting your child a mask, familiarize yourself with best practices.
 For starters, children under the age of 2 should not wear masks because they may suffocate.